Antony Green: Honorary degrees

+National honours

 In the Australian 2017 Queen's Birthday Honours List, Green was appointed an Officer of the Order of Australia (AO), "for distinguished service to the broadcast media as an analyst and commentator for state and federal elections, and to the community as a key interpreter of Australian democracy".

+Green was elected an Honorary Fellow of the Academy of the Social Sciences in Australia in 2025.

 Personal life

-Green is an avid cyclist, joining Dulwich Hill Cycling Club in Sydney, and taking long-distance biking trips mostly in Europe and Australia.
+Green is an avid cyclist, he is a member of the Dulwich Hill Cycling Club in Sydney, and takes long-distance biking trips mostly in Europe and Australia.
 He is also an ambassador for the Sydney Swans football club in the AFL.

 In popular culture

 Green's contribution to political analysis was celebrated in the song "Antony Green" in the musical Keating!, where he was represented as an animated character.